 Every Ambassador lives on Long Island, too.
 We get it.

-We understand that a construction project of this size may be challenging at times, but it is our responsibility to communicate with you throughout this project so that you may be informed and have your questions answered as promptly and completely as possible.
-Thank you for your patience and understanding.
-We look forward to serving you and getting to know your community.
+We understand that a construction project of this size may be challenging at times, and it is our responsibility to communicate with you throughout this project so that you may be informed and have your questions answered as promptly and completely as possible.
+We look forward to serving you and being a part of your community.

 Gary Lewi, Managing Director, Rubenstein, began his career as a Long Island radio news journalist and, subsequently, became Director of Public Affairs for the Town of Hempstead.
 He was recruited to become Press Secretary for U.S. Senator Alfonse D’Amato, creating a New York-based press operation that introduced the then revolutionary concept of communicating with media through email.
 Following the Senator D’Amato’s first term, Lewi was offered a position at Rubenstein where he is responsible for agency sectors that include public policy, energy, transportation, infrastructure, environmental issues, and crisis communication.
 Lewi remains a guest lecturer on ethics in public relations before business and trade groups and at Hofstra University, Columbia University, and Long Island University and was presented with a Lifetime Achievement Award from the publication “City & State.”